LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 further noted that even fully disclosed post-hoc analysis, if allowed unlimited scope in the main narrative, risks reading as a second confirmatory study by sheer volume.

-**Changed:** the repository was restructured around an explicit **Level 1 / Level 2** distinction (README §5–§6), with:
+**Changed:** the repository was restructured around an explicit **confirmatory (H1, H2) / post-hoc exploratory** distinction (README §5–§6), with:
-- every Level 2 claim tagged **[POST-HOC / EXPLORATORY]**,
+- every post-hoc claim tagged **[POST-HOC / EXPLORATORY]**,
 - an explicit disclosure of *when* the guiding research question changed (README §2),
-- a research-wide multiplicity audit (README §7) pooling all 25 officially-reported p-values across both levels, and
+- a research-wide multiplicity audit (README §7) pooling all 25 officially-reported p-values across both tiers, and
-- a policy that Level 2 conclusions never upgrade Level 1's evidence grade, and vice versa.
+- a policy that post-hoc findings never upgrade the confirmatory evidence grade, and vice versa.

 This did not require discarding any analysis — every script's output is retained, either in README §6 (summarized) or in `supplementary_localbiz_exploratory/` (full detail) — but it changed how the cumulative weight of that output is presented and read.
+(This split was originally implemented as a two-level "Level 1 / Level 2" structure; see entry B7 below for a further naming refinement that does not alter this entry's substance.)

-`[affects: README §1, §2, §6, §7, §8, §9; this is the single largest reframing pass in this log]`
+`[affects: README §1, §2, §6, §7, §8, §9; this was the largest reframing pass in this log
+until B7]`

 ### B2.
 DFBETA threshold scale mismatch in the local-business influence diagnostic